Lindau: Shopping

-Lindau's large shopping centres and supermarkets like Aldi, Lidl, REWE are off Lindau Island.
-However, the Island has many different shops, which sell clothing, cosmetics, gifts, toys, antique items and local products such as cheese and wine.
-Lindau's main shopping mall is called Lindaupark and hosts larger shops such as Müller Drogerie and a supermarket.
+Lindau's large shopping centres and supermarkets such as Aldi, Lidl, and REWE are off Lindau Island.
+However, the Island has many different shops that sell clothing, cosmetics, gifts, toys, antiques, and local products such as cheese and wine.

+Lindau's main shopping mall is called Lindaupark and hosts 40 shops for trendy fashion, jewellery and watches, as well as books and electronics.
+Lindaupark complements the shopping experience with restaurants and cafes.
+The pedestrian zone Lindaus Maximilianstraße is on the island, noted for its beauty, with shops selling handmade jewellery made of Lake Constance stones and antiques.

 Festivals and events

 Thanks to its location on Lake Constance, Lindau hosts a number of festivals and events, usually in summer (between May and August).